 2. Figure 1.2 credit: Pollinator (CC BY-SA 3.0)

-3. It is so easy to forget that the implanted “wisdom” — a wisdom from the past — that we ascribe to an unconscious machine always has its origin in a prior, conscious, designing activity of a person.
-And the playing out of that wisdom in the machine is radically different from its direct playing out in whatever sort of consciousness acts now in a living being.
+3. It is so easy to forget that the implanted “wisdom” — a wisdom from the past — that we so easily ascribe to an unconscious machine always has its origin in a prior, conscious, designing activity of a person.
+And the manifestation of that wisdom in the machine is radically different from its immediate presence in whatever sort of consciousness acts now in a living being.
 Organisms are not designed machines.
 This truth is underscored time and again in the following chapters.
-The machine-understanding of organisms, which so much of current biological thinking shares with so much of intelligent design theory, needs to be overcome.
+Our construal of organisms on the model of machines — a construal that so much current biological thinking shares with so much intelligent design theory — needs to be overcome.

 Brady, Ronald H. (1987).
 “Form and Cause in Goethe’s Morphology”, in Goethe and the Sciences: A Reappraisal, edited by F. Amrine, F. J. Zucker, and H. Wheeler, pp. 257-300.
 Dordrecht, Holland: D. Reidel.
 Available on the Nature Institute’s website: https://natureinstitute.org/ronald-h-brady/form-and-cause-in-goethes-morphology